Practices to practice to “Make Meaningful Work”

 Businesses are often conservative by nature and avoid taking risks.
 But the world needs big thinkers and big dreamers — people who are willing to look beyond the day-to-day operations and current constraints and look for ways to inspire.

-Exercise: List five positives in a situation, then discuss them with others.
+Practice: List five positives in a situation, then discuss them with others.

 2. Listen actively first and learn.
 Be present before sharing your opinions.